josephlei/jjl-website/_posts/2015-06-13-tips-and-tricks.markdown

 * Python
   * `None` is the python equivalent of Null (i.e. if x==None)
+  * use backslash to escape quotes in a string, i.e. 'This isn\'t going to cause a problem'

 * Term/shell
   * `!!` gives you the last entered COMMAND, `sudo !!` to root last w/o re-typing